India’s Aluminium Sector to 10 MMT: The Capacity Expansion Plan and the Carbon Cost That Could Stop It

 The CBAM arithmetic on the expansion: what each scenario costs

 The financial stakes of getting the electricity mix wrong on the expansion are enormous enough to deserve explicit quantification at the sector level.
-The table below models three electricity scenarios for the expanded 6 MMT increment — all-coal CPP, 50 percent renewable, and 100 percent renewable — and calculates the resulting CBAM obligation per tonne and annual EU export CBAM cost for the expansion increment.
+The table below models three electricity scenarios for the expanded 6 MMT increment — all-coal CPP, 50 percent renewable, and 100 percent renewable — and calculates the resulting CBAM obligation per tonne and annual EU export CBAM cost for the expansion increment, factoring in the anticipated 8.0 tCO₂/t EU benchmark deduction.

 CBAM Cost Impact — Three Electricity Scenarios for India’s 6 MMT Aluminium Expansion · EU ETS at €80/tCO₂e

-Electricity ScenarioScope 2 EFTotal Embedded EmissionsCBAM Cost/t (EU export)Annual CBAM Bill (EU exports, 40% ratio)
+Electricity ScenarioScope 2 EFTotal Embedded EmissionsCBAM Cost/t (Excess over 8.0 Benchmark)Annual CBAM Bill (EU exports, 40% ratio)

 Coal CPP Expansion — NALCO’s Current Path